saksham-python-aiml/simple-calculator/README.md

-# name-samtar-creator
+# Simple Calculator
-A Fun code to print your name in a pattern using stars.
+Yeah, its a Simple Calculator!